ZASFM/monolithic-app-to-distributed-systems-p2/README.md

 <h1>Monolithic to distributed systems</h1>
+An e-commerce application to buy groceries and get the delivered to your location.

 <h3>Description</h3>
 This project is a transformation of a monolithic React app into a microservices-based application.
 The backend of the application was redesigned, introducing three microservices: customer, shopping, and products.
 The backend architecture follows a three-layered approach, consisting of the API layer for request validation, the service layer for business logic handling, and the repository layer for data operations.
 The project also includes a CI/CD pipeline that runs tests, deploys changes to a QA environment, and finally to AWS.
 Dockerization has been implemented to ensure consistency and ease of deployment.